|Funding Program:||Urban Congestion Fund

 |Australian Government Contribution:||$70,000,000

 The Kwinana and Mitchell Freeways form the vital arteries in the Perth metropolitan road network.
 The Freeways are currently known for unreliable traffic performance, which negatively affects Perth’s productivity.
 As the city continues to develop, demand has outstripped the capacity of the freeway system, highlighting the need to manage the flow of people onto, through, and out of the freeway corridor to optimise its performance.

-The project will roll out the next section of widening and implementation of an Intelligent Transport System (ITS) on this primary freight network which will allow for rapid monitoring and control of traffic flows.
-This project builds on the Australian Government’s existing commitment to widen and implement ITS between the Canning Highway and Narrows Bridge, which is currently underway.
+The project will roll out the next section of widening and introduction of an Intelligent Transport System (ITS) on this primary freight network, which will allow for rapid monitoring and control of traffic flows.